Skip to content

 Tap Merge

-The app combines the files and shows the result for review.
+The app combines all files into a single PDF and shows the result for review.
+Merging happens on-device, so even password-protected sources stay private.

 Save or share